Rich history of

 Further Development & Partnerships

 The first buildings constructed on the site were the barracks that housed the CCC workers as they worked to create the garden.
-After the barracks, the Historic Lodge was constructed and still stands today as a monument to early times.
-The Historic Lodge is listed on the National Register of Historic Places and is still used for a variety of IPG events.
+The Historic Lodge was constructed after the barracks and still serves as a monument to early times and used for a variety of IPG events today.

 One of the most iconic features at the IPG is the floral clock.
 Donated by Bulova in 1964, the clock is a duplicate of the original Bulova Floral Clock in Berne, Switzerland.
 The 18′ diameter clock face includes more than 2000 annual flowers.